Function Composition Pattern in Java: Crafting Elegant Functional Pipelines

 Programmatic Example of Function Composition Pattern in Java

 In the functional programming paradigm, function composition is a powerful technique.
-For instance, in Java, you can use higher-order functions to compose operations like multiplying and squaring numbers.
+For instance, in Java, you can use higher-order functions to combine operations like multiplying and squaring numbers.

 Using Java's functional interfaces, we can define simple functions and compose them.
 Here's how function composition works in Java.